 - 1 teaspoon red pepper flakes

-- 1 teaspoon salt
+- 1 teaspoon kosher salt

 - The next day, rinse the beans and pour into a large stockpot.
 Again, cover the beans with enough water and bring to a boil.

-While the beans are simmering, heat an oven or toaster oven to 350 degrees F and roast the garlic cloves as directed for 45 minutes.
+- While the beans are simmering, heat an oven or toaster oven to 350 degrees F and roast the garlic cloves as directed for 45 minutes.

-Drain the cooled beans and mix with the olive oil, wild oregano, red pepper flakes, salt, and roasted garlic.
+- Drain the cooled beans and mix with the olive oil, wild oregano, red pepper flakes, salt, and roasted garlic.

-Though you can eat sleeping bean salad immediately, the flavors will meld as it sits in your refrigerator, tasting its very best two or three days after prep.
+- Though you can eat sleeping bean salad immediately, the flavors will meld as it sits in your refrigerator, tasting its very best two or three days after prep.

 Amount Per Serving: Calories: 332Total Fat: 27gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 23gCholesterol: 0mgSodium: 355mgCarbohydrates: 17gFiber: 6gSugar: 0gProtein: 6g

 The nutritional information above is computer-generated and only an estimate.